davidcarslaw/openair/README.md

 12421 London N. Kensington  KC1
 ```

-Similalry it is easy to time-average data in many flexible ways.
+Similarly it is easy to time-average data in many flexible ways.
 For
 example, 2-week means can be calculated as

 ```R